htrajan/ht-drawsteel/Bestiary/Demon Chorogaunt.md

 Trigger: The chorogaunt is targeted by an attack.

-Effect: Any damage from the attack is halved, and the chorogaunt gains an edge on all ability rolls until the end of their next turn.
+Effect: Any damage from the attack is halved, and the chorogaunt gains an edge until the end of their next turn.

 **Frightening Tones**